Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 15 April 2025 13.36.43 UTC
+- WIB: Selasa, 15 April 2025 14.27.11 UTC
-- WITA: Selasa, 15 April 2025 14.36.43 UTC
+- WITA: Selasa, 15 April 2025 15.27.11 UTC
-- WIT: Selasa, 15 April 2025 15.36.43 UTC
+- WIT: Selasa, 15 April 2025 16.27.11 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: success
+Kategori: funny